 Can medical professionals who oppose abortion and assisted suicide be forced to help patients get them?

 That’s one of the key questions to be examined by the Ontario Superior Court of Justice June 13-15, 2017 in a case called Christian Medical and Dental Society et al versus College of Physicians and Surgeons of Ontario.
 The EFC is supporting the Christian Medical and Dental Society of Canada, an EFC affiliate, in its application to restore freedom of conscience as part of a legal intervention shared with the Assembly of Catholic Bishops of Ontario and Christian Legal Fellowship.

-→ Watch EFC Vice-President David Guretzki tackle the issue on 100 Huntley Street (skip to minute 20)
+→ EFC Vice-President David Guretzki tackled the issue on 100 Huntley Street on June 13 (skip to minute 20)

 Q1.
 What’s at stake in this case?

 The right for all people to live their lives, and practise their professions, in a manner which is consistent with their religious and/or moral convictions.
 If the government and regulatory bodies are permitted to compel physicians to violate their religious and/or moral convictions, it opens the door for the government to prescribe the conduct of all professions and all individuals.
 If physicians can be compelled to act in violation of their moral and/or religious beliefs, then lawyers, pharmacists, nurses, teachers and many more may follow.